paddycup1/Gw2DpsLogUploader/README.md

         "Any aliases you want, any name defined here can be used in -boss arguments" ],
       "Gw2RaidarAcceptable": true,
-      "This is comment for Gw2RaidarAcceptable": "If the boss can't be analyzed by Gw2Raidar, Gw2RaidarAcceptable filed should set to false.
+      "This is comment for Gw2RaidarAcceptable": "If the boss can't be analyzed by Gw2Raidar, Gw2RaidarAcceptable field should set to false.
 Or the upload tool will try to find this boss in Gw2Raidar encounter list after upload complete."
     }
   ],
   "Groups": [
     {
       "Name": "Any name you want, this name is used to refer group in -boss arguments", "Bosses": [
-        "Name filed of boss you want to add into this group.
+        "Name field of boss you want to add into this group.
 Don't use alias here" ]
     }
   ]